marmelab/react-admin/docs/Translation.md

 **Tip**: The default (English) messages are available in [the `ra-language-english` package source](https://github.com/marmelab/react-admin/blob/master/packages/ra-language-english/src/index.ts).

-When building a internationalized app with react-admin, the usual workflow is therefore to let developers write the main translation file.
-Then, pass this file to a team of translators, whith the task to translate it.
-They can use any software they want for that (even software build got Gettext/PO files, as it's possible to convert POT to and from JSON).
+When building an internationalized app with react-admin, the usual workflow is therefore to let developers write the main translation file.
+Then, pass this file to a team of translators, with the task to translate it.
+They can use any software they want for that (even software using Gettext/PO files, as it's possible to convert POT to and from JSON).
 Finally, aggregate all the translations into an `i18nProvider`.

 Check [the translation setup documentation](./TranslationSetup.md) to understand how to build your own translation file, the [list of available translations](./TranslationLocales.md) to find a translation for your language, and  [Translating the UI](./TranslationTranslating.md) to understand how to translate react-admin commponents.